 The geology of the far north is mainly sandveld, with sandy, well-drained soils and dramatic sandstone koppies.
 This area is the southernmost range for a number of tropical birds including Böhm's Spinetail, which nests in the baobabs, along with other rarities such as the Crested Guineafowl, Purple Roller and Dickinson's Kestrel.

-The area is also incredibly well known for its raptorphiles.
-There are 13 species of eagles, 12 owl species and many other smaller raptors.
+he region is well known for its abundant, year-round birdlife, including an array of raptors – there are 13 different typoes of eagles, 12 different owls and many other smaller raptors to spot.
 You might spot Wood Owls and Spotted Eagle Owls, as well as African Hawk Eagles, Black Eagles and Crowned Eagles.
 The area is also know to be home to the Pel’s Fishing Owl, which is extremely elusive and difficult to spot but can often be heard in the trees.

 The evergreen forests in the park are home to birds such as the Cinnamon Dove, Knysna Loerie, Pink-throated Twinspot and Blue-spotted Dove.
 You may also find the Crimson-breasted Boubou, Kalahari Robin, Kori Bustard and Grey-backed Finch Lark in the dry woodland areas.
 The established Mopane forests in the area offer two of Kruger's most sought after rarities - Arnot's Chat and the Racquet-tailed Roller.